coindataschool/coindataschool/README.md

 A place where you get data-driven insights about DeFi and NFT projects and learn how to analyze crypto data.

-I’m a data scientist and statistician.
-I’m also a DeFi user and crypto researcher.
-I spend most of my waking hours analyzing crypto data and building open source tools that help you make smarter decisions.
-I share my findings in a free [newsletter](https://coindataschool.substack.com/).
+Hi 👋.
+I’m a data scientist and machine learning practitioner, with formal training in math and statistics.
+I started Coin Data School in July 2022 after the collapse of Luna UST and Three Arrows.
+My goal was to provide good open source analytics to the space and also teach people how to do it.
+And I do that through a free [newsletter](https://coindataschool.substack.com/), [dune dashboards](https://dune.com/coindataschool), and [data apps](https://coindataschool.github.io/showcase/).
+I hope my effort can help retail better navigate the crypto land or get that web3 data analyst job.

-You can also find me on [dune](https://dune.com/coindataschool) and [twitter](https://twitter.com/coindataschool).
+You can also find me on [twitter](https://twitter.com/coindataschool).

 ---